bopah/NovoZhymes_jobinterview_app/README.md

 3. Run the Docker container with the following command.
 This will start the Pokémon Dash App within a Docker container: <br />
 docker run -p 8050:8050 bopah91/my-pokemon-dash-app

-4. Access the Application: <br />
-Open a web browser.
+4. Open a web browser.
 In the address bar, copy and paste the url and then press enter: http://localhost:8050

 5. To stop the running container, find its container ID using 'docker ps' and then use the following command: <br />
 docker stop <container_id>